23 minutes with Emily Shur

-Mo: Throughout your life what has been one of the most scariest yet defining moments?
+Mo: What has been one of the most scariest yet defining moments in your life?

 Mo: It's unfortunate that, that happened to you and many others in that way, but it’s something that has happened and you can only go one direction from that point.

 Emily: Yeah, and to be honest, though I would rather it not have happened at all, that experience brought my friends and I closer together.
 We were all there and we saw it and we dealt with it.
 It was a huge, horrible thing but it was defining.
 Now it’s been so long, which is crazy to think about, but that was definitely a big moment.

 Emily: I think in terms of scary moments within my work, when I first moved to LA—which was in 2005—I had a couple of bad years here.
 I moved to a new city, I was trying to get work, and the publishing industry was really going down the toilet.
 The transition to digital was being forced on me, and I didn't want to do it.

 Mo: Did anyone want to do it, though? [both laughing]